hawkup/learn-web-programming/02-write-elm-project-counter-app/README.md

 ```
 # use this js for start app
 Elm.Main.fullscreen();
-# Main should same the name of elm file
 ```
 ### Main.elm use model, update, view architecture
 ### Command to build elm.js